DonQuinleone/jqsite/content/posts/my-producing-and-editing-workflow/index.md

 ### Recording day

 Generally, I run two different systems on recording day:
-* a 12.9-inch iPad Pro
+* a 12.9-inch iPad Pro Gen 5
-* an M1 Pro MacBook Pro (2021 model)
+* an M4 Pro MacBook Pro (Late 2024 model)

 though the latter of these could really be anything – this just happens to be my primary machine at the moment.

 ![Setup in a recent recording session](recording-day.jpg "A photograph of a recent recording session with engineer David Jones and conductor Lucy Joy Morris")

 I use the iPad to view the scores being recorded and make all of my annotations.
-Specifically, I use the [forScore](https://forscore.co/) app and an Apple Pencil Gen 2.
+I used to use the [forScore](https://forscore.co/) app, but have recently switched to the native Preview app (introduced in the iPad OS 26 Developer Beta) and an Apple Pencil Gen 2.
 Aside from the fact that I’m doing things digitally, everything else is relatively standard – I use T-notation for denoting patch choices and overdubs, scrawl where I need a mark to jog my memory, and note down where takes start/end beneath the stave.
 I might write a separate post in the future about my annotation system.

 The below is an example page from a score recorded in October 2024 – they don’t all look this neat (if you can even call this neat!):